JSenpai/require-worker/readme.md

 **worker.call(methodName,arguments..)** call a method on the module/worker.
 Returns a promise

-**worker.methods[methodName](arguments..)** call a method on the module/worker.
+**worker.methods.property(arguments..)** call a method on the module/worker.
 Returns a promise.
 If the property is a non-function in the module, it results with the value, or it set's the value if an argument is specified.

 **worker.kill()** kill the worker (unload module)

 **requireWorker.initModule(module)** initialise the require-worker for the required module

+See the examples above for more information.

 ## Tests